-Third-party direct costs increased \$4.3 million quarterly and \$8.6 million year-to-date due to the following:
+Third-party direct costs increased \$3.5 million quarterly and \$12.2 million year-to-date due to the following:

-- higher hauling and third-party transportation costs primarily associated with: a large contaminated soil project in the Western region resulting in higher third-party costs for processing and transportation of soils; higher collection volumes in the Eastern region; higher brokerage volumes in our Customer Solutions line-of-business with high pass through direct costs; and higher volumes being directed to third-party sites driven by a large new sludge transportation and disposal contract in our Organics line-of-business; and - higher disposal costs associated with: higher transfer station and transportation volumes with increased third-party disposal pricing in the Western region; the Complete acquisition in the Eastern region; the reduction of contamination in the Recycling segment resulting in higher residual waste volumes; and the use of alternative third-party disposal sites in our Organics line-of-business; partially offset by - lower purchased material costs in our Recycling and Customer Solutions lines-of-business.
+- higher hauling and third-party transportation costs associated with: higher quarterly collection volumes related to acquisition activity in the Western region; a large contaminated soil project in the Western region resulting in higher third-party costs for processing and transportation of soils in the first and second quarters; higher collection volumes related to organic growth and acquisition activity in the Eastern region; higher brokerage volumes in our Customer Solutions line-of-business with high pass through direct costs; and higher volumes being directed to third-party sites driven by a large new sludge transportation and disposal contract in our Organics line-of-business; and - higher disposal costs associated with: higher year-to-date transportation volumes; increased third-party disposal pricing in the Western region; the Complete acquisition in the Eastern region; the reduction of contamination in the Recycling segment resulting in higher residual waste volumes; and the use of alternative third-party disposal sites in our Organics line-of-business; partially offset by - lower purchased material costs in our Recycling and Customer Solutions lines-of-business.

-Labor and related benefit costs increased \$2.2 million quarterly and \$4.4 million year-to-date due to the following:
+Labor and related benefit costs increased \$1.5 million quarterly and \$5.9 million year-to-date due to the following:

-- · higher labor costs related primarily to acquisitions and higher collection volumes in the Eastern region; - higher labor costs related primarily to higher wages and acquisitions in the Western region; - higher labor costs as we slowed processing lines and added labor in an effort to improve product quality and reduce contamination in finished products in our Recycling line-of-business; and - · higher workers compensation insurance costs based on claims activity.
+- higher labor costs related primarily to acquisition activity and higher collection volumes in the Eastern region; - · higher labor costs related primarily to acquisition activity and higher wages in the Western region; - higher labor costs year-to-date as we slowed processing lines and added labor in an effort to improve product quality and reduce contamination in finished products in our Recycling line-of-business; and - higher workers compensation insurance costs year-to-date based on claims activity.

-Direct operational costs increased \$1.1 million quarterly and \$3.4 million year-to-date due to the following:
+Direct operational costs increased \$2.7 million quarterly and \$6.1 million year-to-date due to the following:

-- · higher host community fees associated with increased volumes at certain landfills in the Eastern and Western regions; - higher accretion expense associated with the acceleration of asset retirement obligations due to the closure of the landfill located in Southbridge, Massachusetts ("Southbridge Landfill") in the Eastern region; - · higher landfill operating lease amortization associated primarily with increased landfill volumes at certain landfills in the Eastern and Western regions; - higher landfill operating costs at certain landfills in the Eastern and Western regions, partially mitigated by improved leachate disposal costs in the Western region; and - $\bullet \quad \text{higher supplies and consumables cost in our Organics and Recycling lines-of-business}.$
+- · higher host community fees associated with increased volumes at certain landfills in the Eastern and Western regions; - higher accretion expense associated with the acceleration of asset retirement obligations due to the closure of the landfill located in Southbridge, Massachusetts ("Southbridge Landfill") in the Eastern region; - higher landfill operating lease amortization associated primarily with increased landfill volumes at certain landfills in the Eastern and Western regions; - · higher landfill operating costs at certain landfills in the Eastern and Western regions; and - higher supplies and consumables cost in our Organics and Recycling lines-of-business.

-Fuel costs increased \$0.9 million quarterly and \$1.5 million year-to-date due to the higher diesel fuel pricing in the marketplace.
+Fuel costs increased \$0.8 million quarterly and \$2.4 million year-to-date due to the higher diesel fuel pricing in the marketplace combined with higher volumes primarily associated with acquisition activity.
 The impact of higher fuel costs in the periods was almost completely offset through higher revenues from fees associated with the Energy component of the Energy and Environmental fee.

-Maintenance and repair costs increased \$0.8 million quarterly and \$2.4 million year-to-date due primarily to higher fleet and facility maintenance costs.
+Maintenance and repair costs increased \$1.6 million quarterly and \$4.1 million year-to-date due primarily to higher fleet and facility maintenance costs due to acquisition activity and new business growth.